corpserot/luanti_lsp_definitions/GUIDE.md

 ```

 # Aliases
-LuaCATS `@alias`es are used in many ways in this library definition.
+LuaCATS `@alias`es are used in many ways in this Luadef.
 It's *not recommended* to configure your language server to expand aliases.
 Common techniques are listed below:

 - Special values or alias enums will be suggested by the language server.
-This is utilized to its fullest extent.
+This is utilized to its fullest extent where reasonable.

 - Used to annotate [nominal types](#nominal-types).